Carol of Zhenguan

-Carol of Zhenguan is a Chinese historical television series directed by Wu Ziniu.
-It was first aired on CCTV-1 in China in 2007.
-The series is based on the events in the Zhenguan era of the reign of Emperor Taizong during the Tang dynasty.
+Carol of Zhenguan is a Chinese historical television series based on the events of the Zhenguan era (627–649) of the reign of Emperor Taizong of the Tang dynasty.
+Directed by Wu Ziniu, the 82-episode series starred Tang Guoqiang as Li Shimin (Emperor Taizong) and was first aired on CCTV-1 in mainland China in 2007.

-Plot
+Synopsis

-In 626 during the Tang dynasty, Li Shimin, the Prince of Qin, assassinated two of his brothers, Li Jiancheng, the Crown Prince, and Li Yuanji, the Prince of Qi, in a palace coup historically known as the Xuanwu Gate Incident.
-Two months later, he ascended the throne in Chang'an and changed the era name to "Zhenguan" to mark the start of his reign.
-Shortly after he became emperor, Li Shimin had to deal with the threat posed by the aggressive Tujue in the north while consolidating power and solidifying his control over the Tang Empire.
-Under Li Shimin's rule, China flourished in various aspects and the Zhenguan era is considered one of the golden ages in Chinese history.
+The series is set in seventh-century China during the early Tang dynasty.
+Li Shimin, the Prince of Qin, has assassinated his brothers Li Jiancheng, the Crown Prince, and Li Yuanji, the Prince of Qi, during the Xuanwu Gate Incident in 626, becoming the heir apparent to the throne.
+Two months later, following his father's death, he becomes emperor in Chang'an and changes the era name to "Zhenguan" to mark the start of his reign.

+Shortly after his enthronement, Li Shimin has to deal with the aggressive Tujue under Jieli Khan in the north, while simultaneously facing the threat of rebellion from the general Luo Yi.
+Under Li Shimin's rule, China enters an unprecedented period of prosperity and stability.
+The Zhenguan era is also considered one of the golden ages in Chinese history.